Nights in the Past

 This classic North Devon village was once a place of pilgrimage to the holy well of the 7th century Saxon St Hieritha (or St. Urith).
 Indeed, her burial place is thought to be under the present day church.
 Chittlehampton is approximately seven miles to the south east of Barnstaple, and within easy reach of South Molton and Umberleigh.
 Map

-Places to stay: Anyone seeking accommodation of heritage around Chittlehampton will find the closest option other than The Bell pub to be the Traveller’s Rest Old Church B&B which is located in the neighbouring village of Cobbaton.
-However, the Grade-II listed Thatch Cottage offers self-catering accommodation within Chittlehampton itself.
+Places to stay: Anyone seeking accommodation of heritage around Chittlehampton will find the closest option other than The Bell pub (details at Tripadvisor) to be the Traveller’s Rest Old Church B&B which is located in the neighbouring village of Cobbaton.
+However, there are also plenty of self-catering accommodation options available in the local area via Booking.com.

 Clovelly, Devon